 Chief Executive Officer: An Employee who is appointed by the Commission and who is subject to the terms and conditions of this Resolution.
-However, any terms and conditions of a negotiated agreement, adopted in open session between the Commissioners and the Chief Executive Officer, shall prevail over any relevant conflicting or inconsistent terms and conditions in this Resolution.
+However, any terms, conditions, adjustments to pay or salary range for the Chief Executive Officer adopted in open session by the Commissioners shall prevail over any relevant conflicting or inconsistent terms and conditions in this Resolution.
 Such agreement shall become effective without an amendment to this Resolution.

-Commissioner: An Employee who is elected for a 4-year term and may be re-elected for subsequent 4-year terms and is eligible for benefits as provided in the relevant provisions of Section VIII.C.4.
+Commissioner: An individual who is elected for a 4-year term and may be re-elected for subsequent 4-year terms and is eligible for benefits as provided in the relevant provisions of Section VIII.C.4.
 This definition includes a Commissioner who may be appointed mid-term due to an unanticipated vacancy.

-DRS-retired Employee: An Employee who is receiving a pension from any retirement plan administered by the State of Washington Department of Retirement Systems (DRS) and who is eligible for benefits as provided in the relevant provisions of Sections VIII.B.
+DRS-retired Employee: An Employee who is receiving a pension from any retirement plan administered by the State of Washington Department of Retirement Systems (DRS) and who is eligible for benefits as provided in the relevant provisions of Sections VIII.B. and VIII.C.

-and VIII.C.
 Refer to the DRS web site or brochures for specific information about any limitations on working after retirement.

--Eligible Employee: A Full-time or Part-Time Employee who is hired for an indefinite duration and is eligible for benefits as provided in Sections VIII.B. and VIII.C.
+Eligible Employee: An employee as defined below who is eligible for benefits as provided in Sections VIII.B. and VIII.C.
 Eligible Employees can be: (a) Full-Time Employees, (b) Part-Time Employees who work at least 21 hours per week, (c) Probationary Employees, and (d) Limited Duration Employees.

-Emergency Hire Employee: An Employee who who is hired for no more than 3 months up to 90 days.
+Emergency Hire Employee: An Employee who is hired for no more than 3 months.
+Time spent as an Emergency Hire does not count toward probationary period, PTO accrual or 401(a) plan eligibility.

-Employee: An individual for whom the Port is required to examine documentation of that individual's right to work in the United States in compliance with the Immigration and Naturalization Control Act, who performs personal services for the Port, and receives a paycheck from the Port payroll system with employment taxes withheld.
+Employee: An individual who performs personal services for the Port, and receives a paycheck from the Port payroll system with employment taxes withheld; a common-law employee.
 Employees of temporary agencies or independent contractors are not Employees.

-Exempt Employee: An Employee who is employed in a position that is not eligible for overtime pay per the provisions of the Fair Labor Standards Act and the Washington Minimum Wage Act (WMWA)
+Exempt Employee: An Employee who is employed in a job that is not eligible for overtime pay per the provisions of the Fair Labor Standards Act (FLSA) and the Washington Minimum Wage Act (WMWA)